North American B-25 Mitchell: Dutch Air Force

 During World War II, the Mitchell served in fairly large numbers with the Air Force of the Dutch government-in-exile.
 They participated in combat in the East Indies, as well as on the European front.
 On 30 June 1941, the Netherlands Purchasing Commission, acting on behalf of the Dutch government-in-exile in London, signed a contract with North American Aviation for 162 B-25C aircraft.
-The bombers were to be delivered to the Netherlands East Indies to help deter any Japanese aggression into the region.
+The bombers were to be delivered to the Netherlands East Indies to help deter any Japanese threatened expansion into the region.

 In February 1942, the British Overseas Airways Corporation agreed to ferry 20 Dutch B-25s from Florida to Australia travelling via Africa and India, and an additional 10 via the South Pacific route from California.
 During March, five of the bombers on the Dutch order had reached Bangalore, India, and 12 had reached Archerfield in Australia.
-The B-25s in Australia were used as the nucleus of a new squadron, No. 18.
-This squadron was staffed jointly by Australian and Dutch aircrews plus a smattering of aircrews from other nations, and operated under Royal Australian Air Force command for the remainder of the war.
+The B-25s in Australia were used as the nucleus of a new squadron, No. 18 (Netherlands East Indies) Squadron RAAF.

-The B-25s of No. 18 Squadron were painted with the Dutch national insignia (at that time a rectangular Netherlands flag) and carried NEIAF serials.
-Discounting the ten "temporary" B-25s delivered to 18 Squadron in early 1942, a total of 150 Mitchells were taken on strength by the NEIAF, 19 in 1942, 16 in 1943, 87 in 1944, and 28 in 1945.
-They flew bombing raids against Japanese targets in the East Indies.
-In 1944, the more capable B-25J Mitchells replaced most of the earlier C and D models.

 In June 1940, No. 320 (Netherlands) Squadron RAF had been formed from personnel formerly serving with the Royal Dutch Naval Air Service, who had escaped to England after the German occupation of the Netherlands.
 Equipped with various British aircraft, No. 320 Squadron flew antisubmarine patrols, convoy escort missions, and performed air-sea rescue duties.
-They acquired the Mitchell II in September 1943, performing operations over Europe against gun emplacements, railway yards, bridges, troops, and other tactical targets.
-They moved to Belgium in October 1944, and transitioned to the Mitchell III in 1945.
-No. 320 Squadron was disbanded in August 1945.
-Following the war, B-25s were used by Dutch forces during the Indonesian National Revolution.
+In March 1943, they acquired the B-25 Mark II nd III Mitchells.
+In October 1944, they deployed to Belgium, but then disbanded in August 1945.